jacksoncafazzo/StoreBrand/README.md

 To add brand logos, first copy the brand image to the Content/img folder and then type the name of the image file in the "brand logo" form as you add a new brand.
 I've added "simple.png" to the folder but no simple brand.
 Try it out when you add a new brand!

+## Technologies Used

+MSSQLlocaldb with SQL server application of your choice, .NET dnx, Razor, CRUD functionality, HTML5, CSS3, Bootstrap

 ### Legal